We often overlook unpopular opinions.

 – Finding common ground before addressing disagreements.

 Exploring and understanding unpopular opinions can expand your horizons, challenge your beliefs, and foster empathy.
-It allows you to articulate and defend your views more effectively while promoting healthy debate.
+It helps you to articulate and defend your views more effectively while promoting healthy debate.

 Conclusion